 “Build upon existing relationships with other areas that support student academic excellence on campus such as Academic Integrity, the Writing Center, and Information Technology Services.”

 Instruction is delivered within the Libraries by a diverse team of librarians who teach in a multitude of spaces, employ a variety of pedagogical approaches, and reach a wide range of student populations.
 All library teaching staff endeavor to imbue their students with an overarching set of information literacy skills as articulated in the program outcomes above.
 This distributed model enables librarians from different units across the libraries to prioritize their efforts to align with their specific student populations.
-For example, Learning Commons librarians focus heavily on instruction for first year students, international students, and online learners.
+For example, librarians in the Department of Learning & Academic Engagement focus heavily on instruction for first-year students, international students, and online learners.
 The librarians in the Department of Research and Scholarship focus their teaching on students in their respective liaison departments.
 The Special Collections Research Center has a team of librarians who engage with students and faculty to teach with rare books, manuscript and archival collections.